Humboldt (crater)

 Humboldt is a large lunar impact crater that is located near the eastern limb of the Moon.
 Due to foreshortening this formation has an extremely oblong appearance.
 The actual shape of the crater is an irregular circle, with a significant indentation along the southeastern rim where the prominent crater Barnard intrudes.
 To the north-northwest of Humboldt is the large crater Hecataeus.
 Phillips is attached to the western rim.
 The rim of Humboldt is low, worn, and irregular in outline.
 The central peak forms a range on the crater floor.
 The floor surface contains a network of rilles forming a pattern of radial spokes and concentric arcs.
 There are also some dark patches located near the walls to the northeast, northwest, and southeast.
 There is a chain of craters leading from the northwest crater rim to a distance almost as long as the crater is wide.
 This formation is designated Catena Humboldt.
 Due to its location near the lunar limb, little detail was known about this crater until it was photographed by orbiting spacecraft (mainly Lunar Orbiter 4).

+The crater was named after German philologist Wilhelm von Humboldt by the IAU.

+Humboldt is one of the largest craters of Upper (Late) Imbrian age.